 Missouri Magazine: Where does your inspiration come from?

-John Thompson: Honestly, I’ve been hesitant to share my past and how I draw inspiration from it.
-But maybe it’s time to embrace it and maybe my message will inspire someone else with a similar story to never give up.
+John Thompson: Honestly, I have been hesitant to share my past and how I draw inspiration from it.
+But maybe it is time to embrace it and maybe my message will inspire someone else with a similar story to never give up.

 Missouri Magazine: What is your favorite part about your job?